 An honors graduate of Columbia University and Harvard Law School, Gene began his career as a federal public defender, ultimately becoming the Chief Trial Attorney at Federal Defenders of San Diego.

 Gene has been listed for over thirty years in Best Lawyers in America (white-collar criminal defense, non-white collar criminal defense and civil rights law).
 He has a rating of AV from Martindale Hubbell.
-Eugene Iredale is a specialist in federal criminal law certified by the State Bar of California Board of Legal Specialization.

 Harvard Law School, Cambridge, Massachusetts